jhogan/core/STYLE.md

     [x for x in ls if x.prop = 'value']

 ### Justification
-I similar pattern to this is the use of `i` as the index variable in for
+A similar pattern to this is the use of `i` as the index variable in for
 loops:

     for i in range(10):